A high-order relaxation method with projective integration for solving nonlinear systems of hyperbolic conservation laws: Applications

 Next, we also investigate the temporal order of the methods.
-Since the analytical solution of Burgers' equation is not available explicitly, the error is computed with respect to a reference solution that is obtained using a high-order simulation of \eqref{burgers_eq} with the PRK4 method with FE as inner integrator and upwind differences of order 3 in space using a grid spacing $\Delta x = 10^{-2}$ and a time step $\delta t = 10^{-8}$.
-The outer time step is chosen to be $\Delta t=10^{-6}$.
-We again examined the influence of the value of $\epsi$ by choosing $\epsi=10^{-5}$ (left hand side plot) and $\epsi=10^{-8}$ (right hand side plot) in figure \ref{fig:order_test_time_burgers}.
-It is observed on the plots that for small values of $\Delta t$ the error curves level off towards the value of the dominant term of $O(\epsi)$ in expression \eqref{eq:local_trunc_error} since the other terms in \eqref{eq:local_trunc_error} are negligible.
-For $\epsi=10^{-5}$ the numerical orders are 1.04 and 1.96 whereas for $\epsi=10^{-8}$ the numerical orders are 1.00, 1.99 and 3.96 which are in agreement with the expected time order of the different methods.
-For the temporal order test the initial solution consisted of a Gauss curve centered around the middle of the domain $x\in[0,2]$ (i.e. function $u_1(x)$ in \eqref{burgers_eq_init_cond}) and the error was calculated on $t=0.04$.
+Since the analytical solution of Burgers' equation is not available explicitly, the error is computed with respect to a reference solution that is obtained using a high-order simulation of \eqref{eq:burgers_eq} with the PRK4 method with FE as inner integrator and upwind differences of order 3 in space with grid spacing $\dx = 0.05$ and time step $\dt = 10^{-8}$.
+The outer time step is chosen to be $\Dt=10^{-6}$.
+Then, we vary $\Dt$ as given by \eqref{eq:order_test_Dts} and we again examine the influence of the value of $\epsi$ by choosing $\epsi=10^{-5}$ (left hand side plot) and $\epsi=10^{-8}$ (right hand side plot) in figure \ref{fig:order_test_time_burgers}.
+It is observed on the plots that for small values of $\Dt$ the error curves level off towards the value of the dominant term of $O(\epsi)$ in expression \eqref{eq:local_trunc_error} since the other terms in \eqref{eq:local_trunc_error} are negligible.
+For $\epsi=10^{-5}$ the numerical orders are 1.07 and 2.00 whereas for $\epsi=10^{-8}$ the numerical orders are 1.00, 2.00 and 4.18 which are in agreement with the expected time order of the different methods.
+For the temporal order test the initial solution consists of a Gauss curve centered around the middle of the domain $x\in[0,2]$ (i.e. function $u_1(x)$ in \eqref{eq:burgers_eq_init_cond}) and the error is calculated at $t=0.04$.
 The results are comparable to the linear advection case, see figure \ref{fig:order_test_time_burgers}.